openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.nearbyint``' intrinsic returns the first operand rounded to the nearest integer.
-It will not raise an inexact floating-point exception if the operand is not an integer.
+The '``llvm.experimental.constrained.nearbyint``' intrinsic returns the first argument rounded to the nearest integer.
+It will not raise an inexact floating-point exception if the argument is not an integer.

 Arguments: